lupyuen/lupyuen.github.io/src/rust4.md

   --print cfg \
   --target riscv32gc-unknown-none-elf.json

+## `cargo build` requires a Rust Project, so we create an empty one.
-## Create a Rust App.
-If it exists, erase the binaries.
+## If the Rust Project exists, erase the binaries.
 ## Ignore the error: `app already exists`
 cargo new app
 pushd app